Need pest help? Save $50 on your first recurring service today with code GET50

 • Outdated Trap Maps: Examine the placement of traps and bait stations around the exterior and interior of your facility.
 Make sure they correspond with the site diagram kept in your documentation books – auditors will deduct points for discrepancies.
 Replace chewed bait inside traps and make sure they are free of pests.

-Finally, review your facility’s recent audit scores and correct any past deductions to avoid making the same mistake twice.
-Then be sure to check out the two free resources from Orkin and NSF International to help prepare your pest management program for your next audit:
+Finally, review your facility’s recent third-party audit scores and correct any past deductions to avoid making the same mistake twice.
+Then be sure to check out the two free resources from Orkin and NSF International to help prepare your pest management program for your next third-party audit.

 • Pre-Audit Checklist provides a step-by-step checklist and pest control recommendations for food processing, manufacturing, and storage facilities preparing for third-party food safety audits.